0xN1/dino-nouns/README.md

 - dino reaction text
 - cmd to map button `/map`
 - keyboard shortcut, A,B,X,Y button mapped to responding keys
-- `/dl` to download your dino // doesn't work on opensea
 - optimize HTML and deploy renderer contract in Solidity
 - dino name on-chain. change name need to interact on-chain
 - use onchain svg from nouns contract